lfmatosm/embedded-topic-model/README.md

 As such, ETM can either learn word embeddings alongside topics, or be given pretrained embeddings to discover the topic patterns on the corpus.

 ETM was originally published by Adji B. Dieng, Francisco J. R. Ruiz, and David M. Blei on a article titled ["Topic Modeling in Embedding Spaces"](https://arxiv.org/abs/1907.04907) in 2019.
-This code is an adaptation of the [original](https://github.com/adjidieng/ETM) provided with the article.
+This code is an adaptation of the [original](https://github.com/adjidieng/ETM) provided with the article and is not affiliated in any manner with the original authors.
 Most of the original code was kept here, with some changes here and there, mostly for ease of usage.

 With the tools provided here, you can run ETM on your dataset using simple steps.